marclar/RandomizeLogMessages/README.md

 ## NOTES:

-*Without any editing,*
+*Unless you change the defaults,*

 * This plugin only looks in *.js files.
 * It looks for calls to `log` wherein the first parameter is surrounded by SINGLE quotes.
 * It appends a random 7-digit number in parentheses.

-* Feel free to edit RandomizeLogMessages.py for your specific needs.
+Feel free to edit RandomizeLogMessages.py for your specific needs.

 ## License